Current Status of Tidal Power Generation

 Figure 4: Representation of an oscillating style stream generator.
 The

-oscillating device uses the kinetic energy in tidal
+oscillating device uses the kinetic energy in tidal streams to create lift

-on a wing which is converted to linear motion
+on a wing which is converted to linear motion to drive a piston.

 Although oscillating devices have some inherent benefits, the technology is too recent to have broken into the market in the same way as rotor driven turbines.